Network Change Plan Report

 | Plan completeness | Required fields and required lists are complete. | Missing change ID, title, maintenance window, scope, implementation step, validation check, rollback step, or positive run time marks Blocked. |

-Residual risk uses a conservative rule.
-A change is High when the change path is emergency, inherent risk is high, impact radius is 5, or any readiness gate is blocked.
+Residual risk is intentionally conservative.
+It is High when the change path is emergency, inherent risk is high, impact radius is 5, or any readiness gate is blocked.
 It is Medium when inherent risk is medium, impact radius is 3 or 4, or more than two review gates remain.
-Otherwise it is Low.
+It is Low only when the high and medium conditions are absent.

 |---|---|---|